Portugal: Tax Breaks & Sunshine

 Considerations

-• Not for Everyone: May not be suitable for all professions or high-earning individuals.
+• Not for Everyone: Registering as self-employed may not be suitable for all professions or high-earning individuals – consult with a professional.

 • Record Keeping: Maintain accurate income and expense records for compliance.